awsdocs/amazon-lumberyard-user-guide/doc_source/component-physx-rigid-body-physics.md

-# PhysX Rigid Body Physics<a name="component-physx-rigid-body-physics"></a>
+# PhysX Rigid Body<a name="component-physx-rigid-body-physics"></a>

-The **PhysX Rigid Body Physics** component defines the entity as a rigid object\.
+The **PhysX Rigid Body** component defines the entity as a rigid object\.
 This means the entity is solid and can move and collide with other PhysX entities\.
-For example, you can add the **PhysX Rigid Body Physics** to the entity to create a moving and solid entity, such as a projectile\.
+For example, you can add the **PhysX Rigid Body** to the entity to create a moving and solid entity, such as a projectile\.

-You can specify two main modes for a **PhysX Rigid Body Physics** component\.
+You can specify two main modes for a **PhysX Rigid Body** component\.

 **Dynamic**
 Dynamic rigid bodies will be fully simulated by Lumberyard and respond to collision events with other rigid bodies\.
 Lumberyard will apply forces to two dynamic objects that collide, which results in a realistic physics simulation\.
 The simulation will also apply a gravity force to rigid bodies in dynamic mode\.
 You can disable this feature for each rigid body on the component\.
 Dynamic rigid bodies should be used for semi\-realistic objects like a rolling barrel or a projectile that falls under gravity\.